-Calibration is done by adjusting the CO_2 level according to a measurement taken from the gas sampling outlet, using a precision CO_2 measurement device only.
+Calibration is performed by adjusting the CO2 level according to the measurement taken from the gas sampling outlet by an external reliable CO2 measurement device.

-Calibration values should only be changed based on measurements taken by a trained user or technician.
+Calibration values should only be changed by a trained user or the technician, according to specific measurements.
+Measurements should only be performed with a calibrated device.